Webhooks

 MCP Server

-These tools are plugin-owned when kl-webhooks-plugin is loaded by the MCP host through the narrow mcpPlugin.registerTools(...) seam.
+These tools are plugin-owned when kl-plugin-webhook is loaded by the MCP host through the narrow mcpPlugin.registerTools(...) seam.
 Public tool names, schemas, auth wrapping, and secret redaction behavior remain unchanged: list_webhooks, add_webhook, update_webhook, remove_webhook

 Every webhook delivery sends a JSON POST request with the following structure: